 A mobile dictaphone of sorts, Just Press Record has some additional smarts over merely recording: your memos are synced across iCloud, and their contents can be quickly transcribed.

-On the iPhone, the app has a lot in common with Voice Memos (not least the iOS 12 revision), in that you can quickly record audio and have it sync between devices.
+On the iPhone, the app has a lot in common with Voice Memos, in that you can quickly record audio and have it sync between devices.
 But Just Press Record is superior for management, and allows you to transcribe a recording with a single tap.

 On Apple Watch, Just Press Record is simplified to a recorder, but one that can record in the background, and also without requiring your iPhone.
 The next time your devices are together, your memos are sent across – and then synced to iCloud.